Focus Up!

 I sought to invent a concept that solves this problem, and thus provides a healthier, more positive sense of achievement and a clearer mind, as user focus on one task that is the most important.

-After my research was complete, I could design the app's UI and branding.
-I focused on keeping a friendly and accessible theme throughout, with yellow as a primary colour representing the sun — a symbol of both productivity and positivity at the same time.
 The design language throughout the app maintained a friendly and easily understandable atmosphere, as it's meant to rival the cluttered and overwhelming nature of other feature-creep-heavy apps.

 Back to Top